 February 4, 2001 and the Distinguished Alumnus Award by the University of Florida on December 15, 2001.
 He was inducted into the International Continuing Education Hall of Fame in 2008.

 On January 23, 2013, Dr. Mortimer Neufville assumed the position of Interim President of Coppin State University.
+Dr. Neufville's appointment as President was made on July 9, 2013.
 Founded in 1900, Coppin State University is an urban, liberal arts university located in the northwest section of the City of Baltimore.